gonfva/gonfva.github.io/content/en/blog/2015-12-12-the-netflix-of-books.md

 Benedict Evans, summarized, some time ago, this feeling in a Tweet.

+{{< tweet user="BenedictEvans" id="640215664125341696" >}}

-> [](https://twitter.com/BenedictEvans/status/640215664125341696)So I thought everything was said.
+So I thought everything was said.
 But nonetheless, even if nobody reads it, lets write it.

 ### Pricing